Diversified Family Farm in the Foothills of Tunbridge, Vermont

 We love participating in the entire plant life cycle at Fledgling Farmstead!
 With the exception of a few difficult-to-grow herbs, all of the plants offered through our CSA, retail and wholesale markets began their lives on the farm.

 We also grow annual and perennial plant starts for sale in the spring.
-The 2023 growing season will be our third year of offering a diverse array of plant starts for our community!
+The 2025 growing season will be our fifth year of offering a diverse array of plant starts for our community!

 VEGGIES MELONS FLOWERS